Faithful Differentiable Reasoning with Reshuffled Region-based Embeddings: Related Work

+An important practical advantage of region-based models is that they enable a tight integration of symbolic rules and vector space embeddings.
+This makes it possible to ``inject'' prior knowledge in a principled way \citep{DBLP:conf/nips/AbboudCLS20} and to inspect the kinds of rules that a given model has captured.
+A number of embedding based approaches have been proposed with similar advantages.
+For instance, some methods leverage symbolic rules to regularise the embedding space \citep{DBLP:conf/emnlp/GuoWWWG16,DBLP:conf/acl/TangZLZ24}.
+Neuro-symbolic methods which jointly learn a (differentiable approximation of) a Markov Logic Network with a KG embedding have also been proposed \citep{DBLP:conf/nips/Qu019,DBLP:conf/nips/ChenCFHS23}.
+However, note that these approaches are still limited by the expressivity of the underlying KG embedding model.
+For instance, DiffLogic \citep{DBLP:conf/nips/ChenCFHS23} aligns a Probablistic Soft Logic \citep{DBLP:journals/jmlr/BachBHG17} theory with a RotatE embedding \citep{DBLP:conf/iclr/SunDNT19}.
+RotatE, like TransE, cannot distinguish between the rules $r_1(X_1,X_2)\wedge r_2(X_2,X_3)\rightarrow r_3(X_1,X_3)$ and $r_2(X_1,X_2)\wedge r_1(X_2,X_3)\rightarrow r_3(X_1,X_3)$, hence this limitation is carried over to DiffLogic.

-\paragraph{Inductive KG Completion} Standard benchmarks for KG completion can only evaluate the reasoning abilities of models to a limited extent.
-For instance, BoxE \cite{DBLP:conf/nips/AbboudCLS20} achieves strong results on these benchmarks, despite provably being incapable of modelling simple rules such as $r_1(X,Y)\wedge r_2(Y,Z)\rightarrow r_3(X,Z)$.
-In this paper, we will therefore instead focus on the problem of \emph{inductive} KG completion \cite{DBLP:conf/icml/TeruDH20}.
+\paragraph{Inductive KG Completion} Standard benchmarks for KG completion only test the reasoning abilities of models to a limited extent.
+In our experiments, we will therefore focus on the problem of \emph{inductive} KG completion \citep{DBLP:conf/icml/TeruDH20}.
 In the inductive setting, we need to predict links between entities that are different from those that were seen during training.
-In particular, there is no overlap between the entities that occur in the KG that was used for training and the one that is used for testing (although the relations are the same in both KGs).
 To perform this task, models need to learn semantic dependencies between the relations, and then exploit this knowledge when making predictions.
-This can be achieved in different ways.
-A natural strategy is to learn rules from the training KG, either explicitly using a model such as AnyBURL \cite{DBLP:conf/ijcai/MeilickeCRS19} or implicitly using differentiable rule learners such as Neural-LP \cite{DBLP:conf/nips/YangYC17} or DRUM \cite{DBLP:conf/nips/SadeghianADW19}.
-The latter essentially approximate rule applications using tensor multiplications.
-In practice, better results have been obtained using GNNs.
-For instance, some approaches \cite{DBLP:conf/icml/TeruDH20} reduce the problem of link prediction to a graph classification problem.
-They first construct a subgraph containing paths connecting the head entity with some candidate tail entity, and then use a GNN to predict a score from this subgraph.
-Such approaches suffer from limited scalability, as answering a link prediction query requires constructing and processing such a subgraph for each candidate tail entity.
-NBFNet \cite{DBLP:conf/nips/ZhuZXT21} alleviates this limitation, by using a single GNN that processes the entire graph.
-The resulting node embeddings can then be used to score the different candidate tail entities.
-However, the node embeddings are query-specific, meaning that this model still requires a new forward pass of the GNN for each query, which is considerably less efficient than using KG embeddings.
+A natural strategy is to learn rules from the training KG, either explicitly using models such as AnyBURL \citep{DBLP:conf/ijcai/MeilickeCRS19} and RNNLogic \citep{DBLP:conf/iclr/QuCXBT21} or implicitly using differentiable rule learners such as Neural-LP \citep{DBLP:conf/nips/YangYC17}, DRUM \citep{DBLP:conf/nips/SadeghianADW19} and NCRL \citep{DBLP:conf/iclr/ChengAS23}.